teddygroves/bibat/README.md

 [arviz](https://arviz-devs.github.io/arviz/) support splitting your analysis up into multiple files when it starts getting unwieldy.
 Still, lots of decisions need to be made about how exactly to do this and it can be tricky and tedious to choose and implement a good layout and then remember it at the start of every new project.

-cookiecutter-cmdstanpy attempts to address this problem by implementing a flexible but still effort-saving template for medium to largish statistical analyis projects.
+cookiecutter-cmdstanpy-analysis attempts to address this problem by implementing a flexible but still effort-saving template for medium to largish statistical analyis projects.
 Instead of writing everything from scratch, you can start with this template and edit it to match your specific use case.